EthanKvachkoff/HarryPotterHousing/README.md

 # HarryPotterHousing
 Group project for C211 Programming 2 at Indiana University Northwest

-### Contibutors
+## Contibutors
 - Ethan Kvachkoff
 - Zach Butler
 - Catlin Kramka

--Aim and Purpose
+### Aim and Purpose

 The Harry Potter House Quiz purpose and aim is to allow the user to answer multiple choice questions, their selection will generate the Hogwarts House that the user will be placed in based on their selection.
 The user will also be able to look up their ID number to find their house and information associated with that house.

--Src files

-House.java- author -Ethan Kvachoff
-Purpose-Class to create house elements

-HouseArray.java-
-Purpose-to use for the setting of the house tile

-InfoController.java
-Purpose-To show user info

-Main.java
-Purpose-To launch application and display the main GUI

-MainController.java
-Purpose-To initiate the actions the user chooses from the main GUI

-Questions.java-Catlin Kramka
-Purpose-Class to create questions and find the greatest points earned towards a specific house.

-QuizController.java
-Purpose-To initiate the selection of the multiple choice questions, from those selections, calculate what house the user will be placed in.

-DialogueController.java
-Purpose- To display an ID field and find users Id to inform the user of their house and associated house information.

-User.java - Zach Butler
-Purpose- To create a user

-UserList.java
-Purpose-To read and write the users id, house, name and pet

-### InfoController
-Authors - Catlin Kramka, Ethan Kvachkoff, Zach Butler

-### MainController
-Authors - Catlin Kramka, Ethan Kvachkoff, Zach Butler

-### QuizController
-Authors - Catlin Kramka, Ethan Kvachkoff, Zach Butler

--Interface Function

-HOW TO USE:
+### Src files

+**House.java**
+->Authors: Ethan Kvachoff
+-->Purpose - Class to create house elements

+**HouseArray.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To use for the setting of the house tile

+**InfoController.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To show user info

+**Main.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To launch application and display the main GUI

+**MainController.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To initiate the actions the user chooses from the main GUI

+**Questions.java**
+->Authors: Catlin Kramka
+-->Purpose - Class to create questions and find the greatest points earned towards a specific house.

+**QuizController.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To initiate the selection of the multiple choice questions, from those selections, calculate what house the user will be placed in.

+**DialogueController.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To display an ID field and find users Id to inform the user of their house and associated house information.

+**User.java**
+->Authors: Zach Butler
+-->Purpose - To create a user

+**UserList.java**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - To read and write the users id, house, name and pet

+**InfoController**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - Used to communicate with the information GUI

+**MainController**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - Used to communicate with the main GUI

+**QuizController**
+->Authors: Ethan Kvachkoff/Zach Butler/Catlin Kramka
+-->Purpose - Used to communicate with the quiz GUI

+## HOW TO USE:
  - Start by loading the project in any IDE, Eclipse is recommended.
  - If you download the .jar you can open the jar to launch it as well. (jdk-19)
  - Make sure to have JAVAFX packages installed on your IDE.
  - RUN the program

- Main GUI:
+### Main GUI:

  To the right is an about text box that tells the user what quiz they are about to take.